drimal/ChicagoAptRental/talks/markdown/slides.md

 <img src="../img/distance_from_us.png" class="left">
 <div class="right">
-- Distance from the city center (Union Station)
+- Distance from the city center (Union Station in this case)

 ```
 def get_distance_from_union_station(lon2, lat2):